A new Witcher game is in development

 We are not planning on making the game exclusive to one storefront.March 21, 2022

-No other details about the game, including a potential release date, have been revealed, but the teaser image included with the announcement suggests, as we already expected, that the new game will not feature Geralt.
+CD Projekt has previously hinted that a new Witcher game could be on the way, but this is the first time it's been formally confirmed.
+No other details have been revealed, but the teaser image included with the announcement suggests, as we already expected, that the new game will not feature Geralt.
 The snow-covered Witcher medallion is difficult to make out but is definitely not from the School of the Wolf.

 My initial impression was that the medallion had the appearance of the School of the Cat, an outcast school that's apparently the only one that trains women and non-humans.
 It's also the medallion carried by Ciri in The Witcher 3, although she didn't actually earn it from the school, but took it from a bounty hunter hired to kill her—which could point to a post-Witcher 3 spinoff series.